Chapter 4 - Connecting Data

 Audience: Data Owners and Data Governors

-Now that you have your access patterns installed, users set up, and Global Policies created, you are ready to start creating data sources.
+You have your integrations installed, users set up, and Global Policies created, and you are ready to start creating data sources.

-A data source is how Data Owners expose their data across their organization to other Immuta users.
+A data source is how Data Owners expose their data to other Immuta users.
 Throughout this process, the data is not copied.
-Instead, Immuta uses metadata from the data source to determine how to expose the data.
-Simply put, a data source is a virtual representation of data that exists in a remote data storage technology.
+Instead, Immuta uses metadata from the data source to determine how to expose the data; a data source is a virtual representation of data that exists in a remote data storage technology.

-When a data source is exposed, policies (written by Data Owners and Data Governors) are dynamically enforced on the data, appropriately redacting and masking information depending on the attributes or groups of the user accessing the data.
-Once the data source is exposed and subscribed to, the data can be accessed in a consistent manner across analytics and visualization tools, allowing reproducibility and collaboration.
+When a data source is exposed, policies (written by Data Owners and Data Governors) redact and mask information depending on the attributes or groups of the user accessing the data.
+Once the data source is exposed and subscribed to, the data can be accessed across analytics and visualization tools with Immuta policies applied.

 Best Practices: Connecting Data

-- The two-way SSL configuration is highly recommended as it is the most secure configuration for a custom blob store handler endpoint.
+- Two-way SSL configuration is the most secure configuration for a custom blob store handler endpoint.

 - Although not required, it is recommended that all connections use SSL.
 Additional connection string arguments may also be provided.